plabayo/rama/ffi/apple/examples/transparent_proxy/README.md

 machines' results to compare counts and payload hashes.
 Successful replies prove the echo workload; transparent-proxy interception additionally requires an intercepting UDP/443 policy and matching provider/Dial9 flow identities.
-The signed modern harness currently supplies its own loopback server and passes HTTP/3 through on port 443, so these commands do not extend its release seal or replace the required idle, mixed TCP, recovery and performance phases.
+The signed modern harness currently supplies its own loopback echo server and tests H3 pass-through plus one intercepted request.
+These commands do not extend its release seal or replace the required idle, mixed TCP, recovery and performance phases.

 ### Automated evidence regressions